Generating the Grid

 To generate the grid itself you need to use the program grid that is distributed as an accessory to DOCK (Kuntz et al. J. Mol.
 Biol.
 1982.
 161: 269-288).
 Using the box generated in Step 1, the program grid pre-computes the contact and electrostatic potentials for the active site at a specified grid spacing.
-In order to run grid, you must generate a file named grid.in either interactively by answering questions or manually by creating a text file.
+In order to run grid, you must generate an input file, here named grid.in, either interactively by answering questions or manually by creating a text file.

 -i input_file #Input parameters extracted from input_file, or grid.in if not specified

 -o output_file #Output written to output_file, or grid.out if not specified

 -s #Input parameters entered interactively

 grid.in and grid.out are the default input/output names, but you may specify others.
 Below are the parameters that may be declared for the grid calculation.
 Those in bold were used for the calculation in this tutorial.

 NOTE: The following parameter definitions will use the format below: